0xCCF4/UntrustedValue/README.md

     implemented `fn sanitize_value(self)` errors-early.
 Which may be undesired if sanitizing timing side channels are a concern.
 When enabling this feature, first all sanitizers are run, then the first error is propagated.

+## Limitations
+Providing a taint tracking system is nice but still requires the developer to taint the data properly.
+Currently, we are working on providing a crate level macro to automatically check common taint source like input from environment variables, args, and common frameworks, that will create a compile error if input data has not been tainted.

 ## Contribution
 Contributions to the project are welcome!
 If you have a feature request,